scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Added and capitalized RFC2119 compliant terminology.
 - Clarified implications of AS forwarding key compromise and path splicing in security considerations
 - Clarified the computation of ExtLen.

+# Acknowledgments
+{:numbered="false"}

+Many thanks go to Harald Alvestrand (Google), Joel Halpern (Ericsson), Michael McBride (Futurewei), Ron Bonica (Juniper), Brian Trammel (Google) for reviewing this document.
+We also thank Matthias Frei (SCION Association), Juan A. Garcia Prado (ETH Zurich) and Kevin Meynell (SCION Association), Adrian Perrig (ETH Zurich) for providing inputs to this document.
+We also thank the Information Security Group at ETH Zurich for their inputs based on their formal verification work of the SCION open source router implementation [PEREIRA2025].
+Finally, we are indebted to the SCION development teams of Anapaya, ETH Zurich, and SCION Association for their practical knowledge and for the documentation about the SCION Data Plane, as well as to the authors of [CHUAT22] - the book is an important source of input and inspiration for this draft.